 Once again, some loyal friends joined me in the tough job of tasting and rating top wines like we did in the first Tasting Page Taste Test where we explored 10 great Pinot Noirs under $25.

-Now that everyone had a chance to remove the red stains from their teeth, we were ready to pick our some top summer wines.
+Now that everyone had a chance to remove the red stains from their teeth, we were ready to pick our top summer wines.

-Our food winners from the last event outdid themselves this time with a crostini that might as well had been a sandwich with smoked pork, cheese and a beet puree that was a flavor bomb of the best kind.
+Our food winners from the last event outdid themselves this time with a crostini that might as well have been a sandwich with smoked pork, cheese and a beet puree that was a flavor bomb of the best kind.
 Salads and sweets included beautiful presentations with lemon and white chocolate.
 The range of wine paired nicely with many of the dishes.

 I also received a nice helping hand from Repurpose tableware for the wine tasting event.
 I don't like using real plates for parties and hate the waste of plastic stuff hitting the landfills for decades.
 Repurpose's products come from plants.
 They're BPA free, 100% compostable and chlorine free.
 And to top it off, they have really durable products.
 You're not holding a leaf for your cheese to ooze through.
 It's hardy and good for the environment.
 Win win.

-Without further adieu, here were some of our favorite summer wines under $25, and a name you might want to avoid next time you're wine shopping.
+Without further adieu, here were our favorite summer wines under $25, and a name you might want to avoid next time you're wine shopping.
 Yes, we took one for the team in the name of research.

 Winner - Triennes Rosé 2013